 But more accurately, how does storytelling affect our brains?

-In an infographic titled ‘’the Science of Storytelling’’, Fast Company illustrated that thanks to the brain’s neural coupling process, listening to stories activate some parts of the brain that allow the listener to turn what he/she hears into personal ideas and experiences.
+In an infographic titled ‘’the Science of Storytelling’’, Fast Company illustrated that thanks to the brain’s neural coupling process, listening to stories activates some parts of the brain that allow the listeners to turn what they hear into personal ideas and experiences.

 The release of dopamine can store emotionally-charged events more accurately.
 When processing facts, two areas of the brains are activated; Broca and Wernicke.
-A well-told story can engage many additional areas as well such as the motor cortex, sensory cortex, and frontal cortex.
+A well-told story engages additional areas of the brain as well as the motor cortex, sensory cortex, and frontal cortex.

 Well, there are a couple of aspects that companies should cover to enrich their brand personality.
 Most significantly are empathy and keeping up the thrill.
 Empathy is a genuine emotion and will resonate with your target audience smoothly.
-Before you take this approach, make sure you do your audience research homework to guarantee that you are on the right track.
-Thrill, on the other hand, is what is going to keep your fans excited and motivated to take the purchasing action.
+Before you take this approach, make sure you do your audience research to guarantee that you are on the right track.
+Thrill, on the other hand, is what keeps your fans excited and motivated to take the purchasing action.